isomerpages/ema-aperforum/index.md

     - infopic:
         title: Chairperson's Message
         subtitle: Welcome
-        description: Singapore extends a warm welcome to APER members to APER Forum 2021, to be held from 26 to 29 January 2021.
+        description: Singapore invites APER members to an extraordinary meeting to share their experiences dealing with the COVID-19 pandemic and views on the future of the energy sector.
         button: View Message
         url: /about/chairpersons-message/
         image: /images/sg-ngiamshihchun.jpg